lafleurdeboum/servicewall/README.md

 This software needs python 3 and python-iptables to work.
 It also relies on Network Manager's dispatcher to fire the events on connectivity change.
-Any network event dispatcher would do, just need to call `toggler`.
+Any network event dispatcher would do, it just needs to call `toggler`.
 To locate the file, check :

   `# pip show -f servicewall`